Viraj76/SwipeProductsAssignments/README.md

 ### Method - 1

-1. Click on Code(green button) and download the zip.
+1. Click on Code(above green button) and download the zip.

 2. Unzip it , where it was downloaded.